 Granite-related Nickel skarn modelling in Tasmania

-Kenex has been undertaking exploration in Tasmania since 2006 when a new style of mineral deposit was introduced to explorers with the type deposit located at Avebury in Tasmania.
+Kenex has been undertaking exploration in Tasmania since 2006, when a new style of mineral deposit was introduced to explorers with the type deposit located at Avebury in Tasmania.
 The granite-related nickel skarn system was only recently recognised and is associated with remobilisation of nickel from ultramafic host rocks during granite intrusion.
 This style of nickel mineralisation is thought to have formed when Cambrian ultramafic rocks were intruded by Carboniferous granites.
 It is believed that during granite intrusion, associated fluids leached nickel from nearby mafic lithologies, which combined with sulphur in the granitic fluids to form nickel sulphides.
 The nickel sulphide deposits at Avebury are located along the margins of folded and faulted ultramafic bodies which are in contact with metamorphosed and altered sediments.
-At these locations mobilised fluids trapped and concentrated nickel sulphides in the ultramafic hosts or in the adjacent metasedimentary units.
-The Avebury nickel deposit in western Tasmania is the type example of the granite-related nickel skarn style of mineralisation and is currently being mined by Allegiance Mining.
+At these locations, mobilised fluids trapped and concentrated nickel sulphides in the ultramafic hosts or in the adjacent metasedimentary units.
+The Avebury nickel deposit in western Tasmania is the type example of the granite-related nickel skarn style of mineralisation.
+It was mined by Allegiance Mining until 2008.

 As the lithologies near Avebury are not unique, it is believed that similar deposits could exist elsewhere in Tasmania and further afield in Australia or New Zealand.
 The relationships between the geology and the mineralisation are easily recognised spatially and temporally and Kenex has generated a prospectivity model to locate areas in Tasmania where other deposit like the Avebury could be located.